nmshd/connector-school-module/README_dev.md

 The `Taskfile.yml` in this repository defines various tasks to help with the development and management of the custom Connector module.
 Here are the tasks defined:

-- **prepare**: Prepares the environment by installing necessary npm packages.
 - **build**: Builds the custom module after preparing the environment.
 - **watch**: Watches the custom module and rebuilds it on changes.
 - **up**: Starts the Connector using Docker Compose.